gostrc/octopress/source/_posts/2012-02-01-watching-for-new-tags-in-git-and-other-vcss.markdown

 *Tagurit*

-As a result of the above limitations/frustrations with urlwatch, I decided to write a small tool in ruby called tagurit.
+As a result of the above imperfections with urlwatch, I decided to write a small tool in ruby called tagurit.
 One benefit this brought was simple configuration which meant you only had to paste the url to the repository and the tool does the rest.
-Also, false positives are practically nonexistent, besides development version tags.
+The only false positives you will get with tagurit is when upstream tags development versions.

 I use this tool quite often and it does its job perfectly.
 There are still situations were something like urlwatch is required to check for new versions of a package: